Snorvarg/kitchen_sink/README.md

 # kitchen_sink
 Allow you to quickly save and retrieve any type of value in a kitchen_sink mysql table.

-Designed for Cake PHP 3, but is probably not too difficult to 'downgrade' to Cake 2.
+The KitchenSink.php is adapted for Cake PHP 2, while the KitchenSinkTable.php is adapted for Cake 3.

 This is a 'everything and the kitchen sink' table, where you can store any type of value through Store().
 You give your data a key, a unique name, to identify it.